axgh1/BLE-Packet-Analysis-Tool-for-Nordic-Modules-CMU-and-BMU/README.md

 Repository Contents:

 1. Python script for analyzing ".log" files
-2. Sample ".log" files for testing
+2. Sample ".log" file for testing
 3. README.md file with instructions on how to use the tool and interpret the results
-4. License file
-5. requirements.txt file listing the required Python libraries and their versions needed to run the script.
+4. requirements.txt file listing the required Python libraries and their versions needed to run the script.